• Home /

 Key Takeaway

-Building in-house support demands significant upfront investment, ongoing fixed costs, and constant management of recruitment, training, and turnover — challenges that persist regardless of ticket volume.
+Building in-house support demands significant upfront investment, ongoing fixed costs, and constant management of recruitment, training, and turnover.
+These are the challenges that persist regardless of ticket volume.

 Here's the short version: in-house customer support is handled by employees you hire and manage directly.
 A BPO (Business Process Outsourcing Provider) handles outsourced customer service under an SLA.
 An SLA is a Service Level Agreement that defines performance standards, response times, and quality benchmarks your provider must meet.